 The small incision results in less internal scar tissue, which can improve the overall glide and function of the tendon post-recovery.

-Precision suture placement ensures the tendon is repaired at the optimal length to restore "push-off" power for athletes.
+Precision suture placement is designed to repair the tendon at the optimal length to restore “push-off” power for athletes.

 Minimally invasive approaches are designed for smaller incisions compared to traditional open surgery.